richgel999/uap_resources/README.md

 ## Key Material

-President Obama on "There's footage and records of objects in the skies that we don't know exactly what they are"<br>
+President Obama on "There's footage and records of objects in the skies that we don't know exactly what they are" 5/20/2021<br>
 https://www.youtube.com/watch?v=u1hNYs55sqs

 Direction of National Intelligence Avril Haines on UAP "there something else that we simply do not understand that might come extraterrestrial/extraterrestrially" - 11/2021<br>